-Process - Each provider will submit bodies of learners' work sufficient to allow an assessment against a nominated range of criteria and the overall award to an annual review meeting organised by TASC.
-The work, while not necessarily fully resolved, will be assessed by the provider against the range of nominated assessment criteria and the overall award.
+Each provider will submit bodies of learners' work sufficient to allow an assessment against a nominated range of criteria and the overall award to an annual review meeting organised by TASC.
+The work, while not necessarily be fully resolved, will be assessed by the provider against the range of nominated assessment criteria and the overall award.
 TASC will give each provider guidance regarding the selection of learners and the nominated criteria.

-Each body of learner work that providers submit to the meeting will include sufficient and appropriate material for judgements to be made about the learner's standard of literacy skills.
-The review meeting will give advice about the provider's assessment standards.
+Each body of work that providers submit to the meeting will include sufficient and appropriate material for judgements to be made about the learner's standard of numeracy.
+The review meeting will give advice regarding the provider's interpretation and application of the selected criteria's standards to the evidence of student work.
 Providers are expected to act on this advice.

-TASC may require providers to supply further samples of individual learners' work to determine that standards have been applied appropriately when finalising learners' results.
-The nature and scope of this requirement will be risk-based.
+TASC may require providers to supply further samples of individual learners' work to determine that standards have been applied appropriately and/or undertake audits.
+The nature and scope of such requirements will be risk-based.